Best Cities in America for Recovery Care Management

 Los Angeles, California

 The City of Angels boasts more than just sunny weather and celebrities, it also has one of the most sober-friendly communities in America.
-Initially drawn to the world-famous treatment centers, addicts flock by the thousand in an attempt to find sobriety in the Big Orange.
+Initially drawn to the world-famous treatment centers, addicts flock by the thousands in an attempt to find sobriety in the Big Orange.
 Once in Los Angeles, or the neighboring Orange County, substance-abusers feel right at home in a community that holds over 3,100 meetings per week.
 However, southern California offers plenty of activities that aren’t related to recovery, including sightseeing, surfing, hiking, camping, restaurant-going and art-appreciating, to name a few.
 And as anyone in recovery will tell you, it’s incredibly important to live somewhere with plenty of action, as boredom is often at the root of relapse.

 The Twin Cities

 America’s heartland also boasts an impressive recovery community in its twin cities, Minneapolis and St. Paul.
 The area is home to Hazelden, which has been a pinnacle of drug and alcohol abuse treatment for some time (it is now partnered with the Betty Ford Foundation).
 Subsequently, many substance-abusers flock to the area and end up making the Twin Cities their home.
 Minneapolis and St. Paul are also home to approximately one-third of the nation’s recovery high schools.
-The Twin Cities are not only ahead of the curve in the academic sense, but their progressive medical and legal systems also aid them in being at the forefront of providing knowledge and abolishing judgement regarding the disease of addiction.
+The Twin Cities are not only ahead of the curve in the academic sense, but their progressive medical and legal systems also aid them in being at the forefront of providing knowledge and abolishing judgment regarding the disease of addiction.

 While a college town may not be the most likely candidate for a thriving sober community, Boston certainly goes against the grain by having over 2,000 meetings in the city’s greater area.
 Not only does it boast an impressive amount of meetings, but its meetings also entail a special program called a “commitment exchange,” in which home-group members are required to speak at meetings other than their own, creating a sense of camaraderie unique to the Boston AA/NA scene.